canonical/microceph/docs/charm/how-to/adding-osds.rst

 .. meta::
-   :description: How to add physical disk OSDs to a charm-microceph cluster.
+   :description: How to add physical disk OSDs to a MicroCeph charm cluster.

 Add physical disk OSDs
 ======================